Intersection-Research/hack-ui/README.md

 # Agent Chat UI

-A minimalist chat interface for testing your AI agents during development.
+A very basic chat interface for testing your agents during hackathon development.

+WARNING: This UI was put together in a few hours and probably has bugs.
+When you have completed your agents they will be made available on a more complete public platform.

+NOTE: If you are having issues with this UI, please reach out to one of the hackathon organizers.
+Also note that if you would like your agent to have a capability this UI doesn't support feel free to reach out to us and we can determine if it's something we'll implement to provide support for your agent!

 ## Overview